unibg-seclab/aesmix/README.md

 There are three test suites:

- * *main*: is the main test suite that verifies that Mix&Slice principles are enforced
+ * *main*: is the main test suite that verifies that Mix&Slice principles are enforced.

- * *blackbox*: test suite that verifies that the Mix&Slice principles in an *abstract* sense (without knowledge about the code)
+ * *blackbox*: test suite that verifies that the Mix&Slice principles in an *abstract* sense (without knowledge about the code).

- * *multithread*: test suite that verifies that the Mix&Slice principles are enforced in the multi-threaded implementation
+ * *multithread*: test suite that verifies that the Mix&Slice principles are enforced in the multi-threaded implementation.

 ## compile